fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/provision.md

 **High‑level flow**

-1. **Pickup Manager** dequeues messages from the SQS‑backed Resource Pool and filters by static attributes (`usageClass`, `instanceType`, CPU/Memory).
+1. **Pickup Manager** dequeues messages from the SQS‑backed **Resource Pool** and filters by static attributes (`usageClass`, `instanceType`, etc.).
 2. Invalid messages are generally requeued, valid messages are handed to **Claim Workers** (spawned in parallel, one per requested runner).
 3. Each Claim Worker performs an atomic *idle->claimed* transition in DynamoDB.
     - On success: runs final health + registration checks and hands the instance to *Post-Provision*.
     - On failure: instance is released/requeued and the worker asks the Pickup Manager for another candidate.
-4. If all workers report **pool exhausted**, control passes to the **Creation** sub‑component to launch fresh instances.
+4. If all workers report **pool exhausted** before compute is fulfilled, **Creation** sub‑component,is the fallback to launch fresh instances.

-With that context, let’s dive into the concrete interfaces used by the Resource Pool, Pickup Manager and Claim Workers.
+With that context, we'll cover the interfaces used by the Resource Pool, Pickup Manager and Claim Workers.

 See linked pages: